-Here’s an interesting story about a man whose prized koi were being stolen from their pond.
-You’ll be stunned when you find out who was responsible!
+Man whose prized koi were being stolen from their pond was shocked to find out who was responsible!

 Kelvin Skyrme is a 61-year-old grandfather who keeps ornamental fish, such as koi and goldfish in a pond in his garden.
 One morning, Skyrme was shocked when he found his goldfish decapitated in their pond.
 Then his prized koi started turning up dead or disappearing entirely.

 At first he thought someone had a grudge against him and was killing his beloved fish as a result.
 So, he decided to put a hidden camera next to his pond to catch the killer in the act.
 And he did catch the killer in the act.
 But he was shocked to discover that it was an otter!
 The furry fish-killing otter was sick and hungry, and Skyrme’s fish made for an easy meal.

 Mr Skyrme, a craft brewer, estimates the furry thief was responsible for eating hundreds of pounds worth of fish.

 He said: “I have been keeping fish for over 40 years and had never seen such devastation.”